shah1nsha/Testproject_2/README.md

   Reported bugs such as app crashes and UI misalignments

-  Here the first sheet is functionality Test cases , Second sheet is Usability Test cases , third sheet is Bug report
+  Here the Each sheet contains

+   1.Functionality Test Cases

+   2.Usability Test cases

+   3.Bug report